-Feel free to peel off part of the stencil to take a look as you go!
-This is what the first coat of paint should look like (almost invisible) compared to the second layer of paint.
+Feel free to gently peel off a corner of the stencil to take a look as you go!
+Below is a picture of what the first coat of paint should look like (almost invisible) compared to the second layer of paint.
 By stenciling in 2-3 like coats you get the precise details of the stencil design.
-This is the importance of the dry brush technique.

 Here is the difference between the first and second coat of paint as you stencil the design.

 DIY Stenciling Tip: You can also stencil your DIY porch sign in multiple colors.
 See our how to stencil a reclaimed wood décor sign tutorial to learn how to easily stencil wood in multiple colors.